We all love a good deal.

 Here are some of the discounts that might apply to you or others in your family:

 More equals less.
 How so?
 If you insure multiple cars or have multiple polices with ERIE (life insurance or home policy plus auto insurance), discounts could apply.
-ERIE offers multi-policy discounts from 10% to 35%, depending on your state where you insure your auto and home with us.
-With life insurance (not available in New York), multi-policy discounts cannot be combined with ERIE Rate Lock.
+ERIE offers multi-policy discounts from 16% to 25%, depending on your state where you insure your auto and home with us.1 Life insurance policies (not available in New York) cannot be combined with auto policies taking advantage of the ERIE Rate Lock endorsement to get a multi-policy discount.

 Everybody deserves a second chance, right?
 Well, ERIE offers First Accident Forgiveness, meaning you won’t be surcharged the first time you’re at fault in an accident after you’ve been an ERIE customer for three or more years.
 (The three-year wait doesn’t apply in all states.)